coolmeia/solutio/README.md

 ## License

-Solutio is released under the Attribution-NonCommercial-ShareAlike 3.0 Unported.
+Solutio is released under the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported and Move Commons Non-Profit, Reproducible, Reinforcing Other Aims, Grassroots.